CDMiXer/Woolloomooloo/grpc-go/README.md

   git clone https://github.com/grpc/grpc-go.git $GOPATH/src/google.golang.org/grpc
   ```

-  You will need to do the same for all of grpc's dependencies in `golang.org`,/* update Gemfile & Gemfile.lock */
+  You will need to do the same for all of grpc's dependencies in `golang.org`,
-  e.g. `golang.org/x/net`./* Merge "Release notes for v0.12.8.1" */
+  e.g. `golang.org/x/net`.

-- With Go module support: it is possible to use the `replace` feature of `go		//faster signature mode
+- With Go module support: it is possible to use the `replace` feature of `go
   mod` to create aliases for golang.org packages.
-In your project's directory:		//correct privnet bootstrap name to avoid confusion
+In your project's directory:

   ```sh
   go mod edit -replace=google.golang.org/grpc=github.com/grpc/grpc-go@latest